 The landscape of education in Thailand is experiencing a significant transformation as educators and policymakers seek more effective teaching methodologies to prepare students for the challenges of the 21st century.
-Traditional rote learning, deeply embedded in the Thai educational system, has long been the predominant teaching method, characterized by memorization and passive knowledge acquisition.
-However, the emergence of design thinking as an alternative pedagogical approach offers promising possibilities for enhancing student learning experiences and outcomes.
+Traditional rote learning, deeply embedded in the Thai educational system, has long been the predominant teaching method, characterized by memorization and passive knowledge acquisition (Liu et al., 2015).
+However, the emergence of design thinking as an alternative pedagogical approach offers promising possibilities for enhancing student learning experiences and outcomes (Phusavat et al., 2019).

-Thailand's educational system, particularly at the secondary level, faces numerous challenges in developing students' critical thinking and problem-solving abilities.
-The Organisation for Economic Cooperation and Development (OECD) PISA results have consistently highlighted the need for improved teaching methodologies that foster deeper learning and practical application of knowledge.
-This situation has prompted educators to explore innovative approaches that can better serve the evolving needs of Thai students.
+Thailand's educational system, particularly at the secondary level, faces numerous challenges in developing students' critical thinking and problem-solving abilities (Gumulya & Andriato, 2020).
+The Organisation for Economic Co-operation and Development (OECD) PISA results have consistently highlighted the need for improved teaching methodologies that foster deeper learning and practical application of knowledge.
+This situation has prompted educators to explore innovative approaches that can better serve the evolving needs of Thai students (Slimane, 2024).

 Design thinking, as an educational methodology, emphasizes creative problem-solving, empathy, experimentation, and iterative learning.
-This approach stands in stark contrast to traditional rote learning methods that primarily focus on memorization and reproduction of information.
-The integration of design thinking in education represents a paradigm shift from teacher-centered to student-centered learning, potentially offering a more engaging and effective learning experience for Thai secondary school students.
+This approach stands in stark contrast to traditional rote learning methods that primarily focus on memorization and reproduction of information (Honra & Monterola, 2024).
+The integration of design thinking in education represents a paradigm shift from teacher-centered to studentcentered learning, potentially offering a more engaging and effective learning experience for Thai secondary school students.